 In some situations a blocked filter can even damage your system or cause it to malfunction.
 Often putting in a new one will keep the inside of your air conditioner cleaner and airflow more balanced.

-If someone in your household suffers from allergies, asthma or other respiratory issues, check with our Experts about how a HEPA filter or whole-home air purifier can lessen symptoms.
+If someone in your household suffers from allergies, asthma or other respiratory issues, check with our Experts about how a HEPA filter can lessen symptoms.

 3. Check Your Thermostat and Smoke Detectors